vishvAsa/notes/biology/organism/health/disease/contagion/wuhan_epidemic/treatment.md

 - Experiments in both golden hamsters and rhesus macaque monkeys that intentionally were infected with SARS-CoV-2 showed that the cocktail could reduce viral levels and disease pathology.

 #### Convalescent plasma therapy
+- **Before** the patient's immunity kicks in, the idea is to supplement it with antibodies from another person.
+So - narrow window of time where it is useful.
+- You need to give very early, within 3 to 7 days of onset of symptoms and that too the donor should have high levels of antibodies to have any beneficial effects.
+- Might have resulted in escape and evolution of variants in an immunocompromised patient.

+##### Hype
 - Donald Trump underwent this.
 He received was 8gm of monoclonal antibodies - very expensive right now.
 - Details [here](https://www.mayoclinic.org/tests-procedures/convalescent-plasma-therapy/about/pac-20486440).
 Plasma from a person who has recently recovered from the disease (within 28 days) is given to the patient.
-- You need to give very early,within 3 to 7 days of onset of symptoms and that too the donor should have high levels of antibodies to have any beneficial effects.

 ### Other peptides
 - Fucoidans in seaweed act as a decoy.
 "Recent research by Rensellear Polytechnic Institute and Prof Kou Hayakawa of Japan confirm this.
 Seaweed based spirulina chikki (cftri chikki made by aquaseal technologies) was administered to the first batch of covid-19 patients at Mysore with astounding success."